procrastinate-org/procrastinate/README.rst

         queues=["sums"]
     )
     worker.run()

+    # Close the connection to the database
+    app.close()

 The worker will run the job, which will create a text file named ``myfile`` with the result of the sum ``3 + 5`` (that's ``8``).